 "I think everyone underestimates the toll of caregiver stress.
 It's nearly impossible to be a child and a caregiver at the same time.
-Don't make your kids chose.
-Absolutely everyone needs to assume that they could need long term care at some point," said Dent.
+Don't make your kids choose.
+Absolutely everyone needs to assume that they could need long-term care at some point," said Dent.

 Dent says that you should have several items in place to prepare, including Long-Term Care Insurance, powers-of-attorney, living wills, and sometimes other financial products to reduce the overall risks and burdens of aging.

 America's Tsunami of Caregiving